piyush121/Scalable-Tweet-Map/README.md

 ![alt tag](http://i.imgur.com/s4rSXvi.gif)

-<b>Final version running on :
+<b>Final version was running on :

 http://ec2-52-37-143-159.us-west-2.compute.amazonaws.com:3000/
+I'll update the URL as soon as I get time or someone notifies me.

-Now it can fetch live tweets in runtime by authenticating user from Facebook.
+It can fetch live tweets in runtime by authenticating user from Facebook.

 Few minor issues remain but I hope for most parts it works fine.